JagtapMayuri29/AI-application-to-assist-Visually-Impaired/README.md

 Provides a detailed description of an image or scene to help users understand their surroundings.
 Detects objects, people, and activities in the scene.
-Suggests actions or precautions based on the scene (e.g., detecting obstacles or hazards).
+Suggests actions or precautions based on the scene.

 ### Text Recognition (OCR) ###